TichinaBuckle/Data-Science-Portfolio/README.md

 <br>
 **Tableau Public:**
 <br>
-**Description:** Investigate a dataset containing the user data of 30 fitbit user to gain insights and derive marketing strategies to unlock new growth opportunities for Bellabeat, through analysis of consumers usage of non-bellabeat smart devices and compare trends identified to bellabeat's consumer smart device usage
+**Description:** Investigation a dataset containing the user data of 30 fitbit user to gain insights and derive marketing strategies to unlock new growth opportunities for Bellabeat, through analysis of consumers usage of non-bellabeat smart devices and compare trends identified to bellabeat's consumer smart device usage
 <br>
 **Tools:** R Studio, Tableau Public, Google Sheets
 <br>
 **Results:**

-### The Impact of Milk
+### Dairy vs Plant Milk Analysis
 **Presentation:**
 <br>
 **Code:**
 <br>
-**Description:**
+**Description:** An analysis of Dairy Milk and popular Plant-based alternates based of the environmental footprint of each, as well as their nutritional contents to offer consumers a well-rounded view of the impact of milks on both our bodies and the planet.
 <br>
 **Tools:** R Studio, Tableau Public, Google Sheets
 <br>